benjaminion/upgrading-ethereum-book/src/book.md

 These withdrawal credential prefixes are not yet significant in the core beacon chain spec, but will become significant when withdrawals are enabled in a future upgrade.
 The withdrawal credentials data is not consensus-critical, and future withdrawal credential types can be added without a hard fork.
 There are [suggestions](https://ethresear.ch/t/withdrawal-credential-rotation-from-bls-to-eth1/8722?u=benjaminion) as to how existing credentials might be changed between methods which would be consensus critical.

 The presence of these prefixes in the spec indicates a "social consensus" among the dev teams and protocol designers that we will in future support these methods for making withdrawals.

-See the [Withdrawals](/part4/withdrawals/) section for discussion on what the mechanism might look like.

 ##### `BLS_WITHDRAWAL_PREFIX`